Multi-Crit: Benchmarking Multimodal Judges on Pluralistic Criteria-Following

-MMCrit primarily covers two major scopes of multimodal judgment: (1) \textit{open-ended content generation}, where responses are free-form and traditional fixed metrics are limited; and (2) \textit{reasoning tasks}, where the judge model evaluates the quality of model-generated reasoning processes leading to objectively verifiable answers.
+Multi-Crit primarily covers two major scopes of multimodal judgment: (1) \textit{open-ended generation}, where responses are free-form and traditional fixed metrics are limited; and (2) \textit{reasoning tasks}, where the judge model evaluates the quality of model-generated reasoning processes leading to objectively verifiable answers.

-\paragraph{Prompt Sources.} For open-ended generation, we select images from ImageInWords~\cite{garg2024imageinwords} and DOCCI~\cite{onoe2024docci} evaluation set for captioning and incorporate image–question pairs from the WildVision-Bench and -Battle datasets~\cite{lu2024wildvision}, which contain diverse, in-the-wild visual conversation queries.
+\textbf{Prompt Sources.} For open-ended generation, we select images from ImageInWords~\cite{garg2024imageinwords} and DOCCI~\cite{onoe2024docci} evaluation set for captioning and incorporate image–question pairs from the WildVision-Bench and -Battle datasets~\cite{lu2024wildvision}, which contain diverse, in-the-wild visual conversation queries.
 For verifiable reasoning, we draw from reasoning-dense domains, including MathVerse~\cite{zhang2024mathverse} (math), MM-K12~\cite{meng2025mm} (STEM), EMMA-mini~\cite{hao2025can} (math, science, coding), and VisualPuzzles~\cite{song2025visualpuzzles} (visual analogy and puzzle solving).

-\paragraph{Response Generation and Pair Curation.} To minimize data contamination, we generate candidate responses using 11 high-performing models, covering both proprietary (e.g. GPT-4o~\cite{hurst2024gpt}, Gemini-2.5-Flash~\cite{comanici2025gemini}) and open-source families (e.g., LLaMA3.2-V~\cite{grattafiori2024llama}, Qwen2.5-VL~\cite{bai2025qwen2}, InternVL3~\cite{chen2024internvl}); details in Appendix.
+\textbf{Response Generation and Pair Curation.} To minimize data contamination, we generate candidate responses using 11 high-performing models, covering both proprietary (e.g. GPT-4o~\cite{hurst2024gpt}, Gemini-2.5-Flash~\cite{comanici2025gemini}) and open-source families (e.g., LLaMA3.2-V~\cite{grattafiori2024llama}, Qwen2.5-VL~\cite{bai2025qwen2}, InternVL3~\cite{chen2024internvl}); details in Appendix.
 We then form two types of response pairs: \textit{cross-model pairs}, generated by randomly selecting two different LMMs, and \textit{intra-model pairs}, produced by the same model via temperature sampling.
 For the latter, we sample $N=5$ responses at temperature 1.0 and select the pair with the largest cosine distance between their MiniLM-L6~\cite{wang2020minilm} embeddings to ensure content diversity.
 This process yields 3{,}538 response pairs.